chris-sanders/ansible_k14_deployment/README.md

 preferred.

 ## Building
-To build a new version, updating after modifying configuration or simply pulling in changes from helm repositories run the main playbook with the provided cluster as the inventory.
+To build a new version, updating after modifying configuration, or pull in changes from helm repositories run the main playbook with the provided cluster as the inventory.
 ```bash
 ansible-playbook -i cluster.yaml main.yaml